FredericSivignon2/Consolification/README.md

 ### CIArgumentBoundaryAttribute
+:white_check_mark: This attribute can be applied to properties only.

 Use this attribute to control the value of all argument for which the corresponding mapped type implements the `System.IComparable` interface, like all numerical value type (`System.Int32`, `System.Int64`, `System.Decimal` ...).
 If the value of the correpsonding argument is lower or greater than values specified within this attribute, an error like the following  will be displayed: